Clicky

 Can white sugar harden?

-Yes, white sugar can become hard and difficult to use if not stored properly.
+White sugar can become hard and difficult to use if not stored properly.
+Find out why sugar is thought of as a wet ingredient here.

 Can brown sugar turn white?

 Yes, brown sugar can turn white over time due to exposure to moisture and air.
-The brown color and moist texture of brown sugar come from the molasses content, which can start to dissolve and separate from the sugar crystals over time if not stored properly.
+The brown sugar’s brown color and moist texture come from the molasses content, which can start to dissolve and separate from the sugar crystals over time if not stored properly.

 In Conclusion